4 E’s Framework

 Embedding strategies are complex knowledge utilization methods whose goal is to increase use of the new findings or innovation over time.
 This need to institutionalize knowledge in daily practice has long been recognized as one of the most difficult aspects of promoting change.
 Strategies can include technical assistance or organizational change techniques to help organizations develop structures that support the use of the information; “power strategies” that establish rules, legislation, public policy that strengthen social norms and expectations about what is possible or strategies that affect resources to make the changes sustain over time, such as funding.

-Farkas, M. & Anthony W. A. ( 2007) Bridging Science to Service: Using a Rehabilitation Research and Training Center Program to ensure that research knowledge makes a difference.
-Journal of Rehabilitation Research and Development.
-Vol 44, no 6, 879-892.
+Farkas, M., & Anthony W. A. ( 2007).
+Bridging science to service: Using a rehabilitation research and training center program to ensure that research knowledge makes a difference.
+Journal of Rehabilitation Research and Development, 44(6), 879-892.